AMPOW - SPEED AWARENESS CAMPAIGN

 In addition some police forces seem to be receiving an additional “levy” from the speed awareness course providers - see The Evidence on a later page on that.

 From April 2016, NDORS, the scheme has been governed by UK ROED Ltd, a private not-for-profit company, which is operating the scheme "on behalf of the UK Police Forces".
 UK ROED receives £5 from each course fee paid from the course operators to fund their activities.
 UK ROED Ltd is owned by a charity named Road Safety Trust.
-The charity is chaired by Suzette Davenport, the former Chief Constable of Gloucester Police, who is also one of the directors of UK ROED Ltd. None of these organisations is controlled by the Government.
+The charity is chaired by Anthony Bangham, the Chief Constable of West Mercia Police (he took over from Suzette Davenport, the former Chief Constable of Gloucester Police, in 2017 - she is still one of the directors of UK ROED Ltd).
+None of these organisations is controlled by the Government.
+Anthony Bangham gained a lot of publicity in January 2018 for advocating zero tolerance of speeding without mentioning the obvious conflict of interest in that he chaired an organisation that would financially benefit from more speeding offences being recorded and more offenders diverted to education courses.

 Previously NDORS was operated by NDORS Ltd, another private company.
 The last accounts filed with Companies House were for the year ending March 2014 and showed revenue of £44 million with profits of £2.5 million.
 One of the directors is Meredydd Hughes, a retired Chief Constable, who is also a director of Road Safety Support Ltd which supports traffic prosecutions and provides training.
 He has the distinction of being banned for speeding in 2007 for doing 90 mph in a 60 speed limit zone.
 Other directors are Thomas Howes and Trevor Hall, also directors of Road Safety Support Ltd, who are also former police officers.
 Former police officers are also commonly employed by or are directors/owners of the course operators.